W

 Size, Appearance, and Behavior

-The willow flycatcher is small and slender, weighing 0.4 to 0.6 ounces and measuring 5.2 to 6 inches long, with a 7.5 to 9.4-inch wingspan.
-Despite their relatively tiny size, they are actually one of the largest in their genus.
-They have fairly long wings and a long, thin tail, and they have straight, broad bills for catching insects.
-Males and females appear very similar in appearance.
-They are brown olive above and white below with a slight yellow wash.
-Their wings are darker with white and buff streakings.
-This species also has a very thin white eyering.
+The willow flycatcher is small and slender, weighing 0.4 to 0.6 ounces and measuring 5.1 to 6.7 inches long, with a 7.5 to 9.4-inch wingspan. despite their relatively small size, they are one of the largest in their genus. they have fairly long wings, a long thin tail, and straight, broad bills for catching insects.
+Males and females appear very similar.
+They are brownish olive above and white below with a slight yellow wash, with darker wings showing white and buff streaks.
+This species also has a very thin white eye ring.

 These birds live in the understory and are named for their propensity for flitting between willows and shrubs.
 They perch on the edge of willows and fly out to catch their prey.

-The flycatcher’s song is the easiest way to identify their species.
+The flycatcher’s song is the easiest way to identify the species.
 Male willow flycatchers typically do most of the singing.
-Although, females can also sing, but are usually quieter.
+Although females can also sing, they are usually quieter.
 Their songs are hoarse and last around one second.
 It may sound like someone zipping up a coat or a wheezy “fitz-bew.”

 Migration, Pattern, and Timing